jackyzha0/jackyzha0.github.io/content/thoughts/attention economy.md

 - sapling
 ---

-Michael Goldhaber, who, in a series of essays in the late 1990s, argued that a new “attention economy” was emerging alongside the traditional economy of goods and services.
+Michael Goldhaber, who, in a series of essays in the late 1990s, argued that a new “attention economy” was emerging alongside the traditional economy of [[thoughts/types of goods|goods]] and services.
 “Ours is not truly an information economy,”

 ## As a commodity
-[[thoughts/attention|Attention]] as a commodity, it is increasingly competitive to compete for everyone's attention
+[[thoughts/attention|Attention]] as a commodity, it is increasingly competitive to compete for everyone's attention.
+People are not just the products but also the producers of the product (data).
-* shortening of attention spans? not sure if this is an actual thing
-* 'digital detox'
-people not just as the products, but as the producers of the product (data)

 Attention is the main currency of production -- what limits you from doing everything at once.
 Attention, then, is a common pool resource.
 It is non-excludable (anyone can bid for their attention) and rivalrous (limited attention).